burn-research/aPrioriDNS/docs/source/tutorials/06_filter_dns_field.rst

    :caption: Imports and paths definition

    import os
-   from aPrioriDNS.DNS import Field3D
+   from aPriori.DNS import Field3D
-   from aPrioriDNS import DNS
+   from aPriori import DNS
    import json

-   # Change this with your path to the data folder if necessary
+   directory = os.path.join('Lifted_H2_subdomain') # change this with your path to the data folder T_path = os.path.join(directory,'data', 'T_K_id000.dat')
-   directory = os.path.join('..','data','Lifted_H2_subdomain')

-   # Check the folder with the data exists in your system
-   T_path = os.path.join(directory,'data', 'T_K_id000.dat')
    print(f"\nChecking the path \'{T_path}\' is correct...")
    if not os.path.exists(T_path):
-       raise ValueError(
-           "The path '{T_path}' does not exist in your system. " "Check to have the correct path to your data folder in the code" )
+      print(f"The path '{T_path}' does not exist in your system.
+Downloading the dataset from Github...") ap.download(dataset='h2_lifted')
-   else:
-       print("Folder path OK\n")

 Apply Favre filtering
 ---------------------